chin123/archlinux-4044C/README.md

 ## Modify recovery image
 First, we will want adb shell access in the recovery.
-This will let us have direct shell access into the device, so that we don't have to keep flashing whole system partitions again and again.
+This will let us have direct shell access into the device, so that we don't have to keep flashing whole system partitions.
 Follow the guide in [prerequisite reading (3)](https://sites.google.com/view/bananahackers/root/recovery-mode) and install adb in your recovery partition.
 Reboot into recovery and you should have full root shell access, however only in recovery mode.
 I was able to use `adb